And you support this endeavor by buying his book?!

 And you're left to wonder in shame.
 Or, more likely, confusion.

 This works especially well in video games, in which murder and theft is the generally accepted way to advance, without thought to moral consequences.
 If done well, it can be thought-provoking and unsettling, giving the reader/viewer/player pause to consider the moral implications of what they may have previously considered just a bit of fun.
 It may prompt them to examine both their motivations in reading this and the motivations of the hero - who, if they engage in numerous acts that would be condemned if done by anyone else, may look less and less heroic.
 If done not-so-well, however, it can be quite Narmy and Anvilicious... and also somewhat hypocritical.
-After all, if the viewer is a bastard for passively enjoying this great evil, then what does that say about the producers, who ultimately when all is said and done are actively exploiting said evil for profit?
+After all, if the viewer is a bastard for passively enjoying this great evil, then what does that say about the producers, who ultimately are actively exploiting said evil for profit?
+What does that say about the creators who claim moral superiority by artificially creating a scenario, then getting offended that player did exactly what was expected, when, really, all the violence, pain, death, and suffering is on the part of the creator?
 And aren't other games really to blame for drilling the "everything is a target" and "your ordersare absolute" messages into players' heads for 30 years?

 No less a luminary than Aristotle disagreed with this trope, proposing that tragedy exists in order to cleanse the reader of negative emotions in a healthy way.
 Arguments against the censoring and removal of violence in video games also argue a similar point, their position being that it is ultimately healthier to perform hideously violent acts upon computer pixels within the fictional realm of a video game rather than fulfill the same urges in Real Life.